On the conditions for warping and breaking protoplanetary discs: Acknowledgements

 \section{Acknowledgements}

+We thank the reviewer for their comments and suggestions.
 This research made use of the DiRAC Data Intensive service at Leicester, operated by the University of Leicester IT Services, which forms part of the Science and Technology Facilities Council (STFC) DiRAC HPC Facility (\url{www.dirac.ac.uk}).
 The equipment was funded by BEIS capital funding via STFC capital grants ST/K000373/1 and ST/R002363/1 and STFC DiRAC Operations grant ST/R001014/1.
 DiRAC is part of the National e-Infrastructure.
 AKY and KR are grateful for support from the UK STFC via grant ST/V000594/1.
 SS was supported by a University of Edinburgh School of Physics and Astronomy Career Development Summer Scholarship.
 CJN acknowledges support from the Science and Technology Facilities Council (grant number ST/Y000544/1), and the Leverhulme Trust (grant number RPG-2021-380).
 This work made use of {\sc numpy} \citep{harris2020}, {\sc matplotlib} \citep{hunter2007} and {\sc splash} \citep{price2007}.